ankarion/blog/content/postgresql/transform.md

 [Here][pyGen] you can find a python script I used to generate tests.

-Benchmarking proccesss is divided into two stages:
+Benchmarking process is divided into two stages:

 - the init part, which is not going to be taken into account.
 - the workload part, which is going to be evaluated.